 Finally, research and doctoral studies courses are oriented to prepare students with solid written skills for their dissertation.
 This final project is one where students explore a business challenge and apply research and strategy to help determine best practices for its resolution.

-This Doctorate in Organizational Leadership degree is designed for the leader practitioner in an educational setting.
+A Doctorate in Organizational Leadership degree is designed for the leader practitioner.
 In some universities, it is a 54-credit, four-year program beyond the Master's degree.

 Most often, the EdD in Organizational Leadership program format starts students off with core courses.
 These may focus on the integrity of leadership.
 For instance, they could highlight the ethical aspect of decisions, and stress a “know thyself” point of view.
 Other courses may focus on how to coach, mentor, and develop new leaders within organizations.
 They may also focus on how to engage communities and stakeholders with strong communication skills.

 In addition to the core courses, programs might embed leadership habits and mindsets.
 These might help students develop confidence and initiative.
 The final phase of the EdD degree is usually a student-identified independent, action research project.
 In it, candidates typically identify a complex issue and develop a meaningful solution to it through inquiry and measurement.